 Division of Juvenile Justice

-IMPORTANT MESSAGE FOR VISITING DURING THE COVID-19 EMERGENCY
+IMPORTANT MESSAGES FOR VISITING DURING THE COVID-19 EMERGENCY

 At this time, there are no confirmed or suspected cases of COVID-19 at DJJ facilities.
-However, As part of CDCR’s COVID-19 prevention efforts, normal visiting will be canceled statewide until further notice.
+However, as part of CDCR’s COVID-19 prevention efforts, normal visiting will be cancelled statewide until further notice.
 DJJ values visitation as an essential part of rehabilitation, but at this time the Division must make difficult decisions in order to protect the health and wellness of all who live in, work in, and visit our facilities.
-Stay up to date on COVID-19 response and prevention recommendations at https://covid19.ca.gov/
+Stay up to date on COVID-19 response and prevention recommendations at https://www.covid19.ca.gov

 While in-person visitation has been suspended due to COVID-19, writing and phone calls are encouraged.
-You may also be able to video visit with your loved one using Skype for Business.
+You may be able to video visit with your loved one using Skype for Business.
 Visit this page for more details.
+(Visitas por Video – Español)

 The Division of Juvenile Justice (DJJ) considers the health and well-being of our youth and staff as our highest priority.
 Here are the latest updates on efforts to combat the coronavirus at our facilities: